Advertiser Disclosure

 How Much Does EBT Processing Cost?

-Because the EBT program is sponsored by the US government and not a private bank or credit card association, EBT processing fees are much lower than those for traditional debit or credit card transactions.
+Because the US government sponsors the EBT program and not a private bank or credit card association, EBT processing fees are much lower than those for traditional debit or credit card transactions.
 In fact, there are no interchange fees or PIN debit fees for EBT transactions.

 However, your merchant account provider has the right to charge you a reasonable amount for processing these transactions.
 While some providers allow you to process EBT transactions for free, most will charge a small per-transaction fee.
 (Dharma Merchant Services, for example, charges a flat $0.10 for each EBT transaction.)